A customer journey map (CJM) is a powerful communication tool.

 Option 2: Longitudinal Study

 A longitudinal study can include a wide variety of research methods.
-My favorite approach is to use a combination of phone interviews and a written diary.
+My favorite approach is to use a combination of phone/video interviews and a written diary.

 You could substitute or augment phone interviews with field studies, video diaries, contextual inquiries, or other research methods — depending on your needs.